Monarch Social Sharing Plugin Review – Is It as Good as Everyone Says?

 Therefore, the question is this: Is Monarch really as good as everyone says?

-So what is Monarch exactly? – i.e. what you should and shouldn’t expect from it.
+First things first, what is Monarch exactly?
+What should and shouldn’t you expect from it?

 To put it simply, Monarch is a plugin that provides you with a set of social media *share* buttons and social media *follow* buttons.

 Under the hood, Monarch is a standalone WordPress plugin.
-This means that you just need to get it, install and activate it, and then you can start using it right away.
-It’s not one of those SaaS solutions disguised as a plugin (cough!
-SumoMe) that are very popular nowadays.
+This means you just need to get it, install it and activate it, and you can start using it right away.
+It’s not one of those SaaS solutions disguised as a plugin (cough, SumoMe, cough) that are very popular nowadays.

 Like I said, there are two main components to Monarch: